Let’s continue our rediscovery of the efficiency of learning methods.

 Summarization (low)

 Although some studies have shown promise in summarization, others failed to find benefit.
 Consider the study in 1986 by Wong, Wong, Perry, & Sawatsky.
-The study found that those who were tasked to summarize textbook passages about earthquakes performed no better (overall) than the control group when tested a week after.
+The study found that those who were tasked to summarize textbook passages about earthquakes performed no better (overall) than the control group when tested a week later.
 Also, the study concluded that students benefited from the technique when the questions required the application or analysis of knowledge, but summarization led to decreased performance when the questions required evaluation or analysis of knowledge.

 Summarizing was found to be effective for those already adept at summarizing.
 The quality of the summary matters.
 Summaries that included more information and were linked to prior knowledge were shown to do better.